1. At the Monetary Policy Meeting held today, the Policy Board of the Bank of Japan decided upon the following.

 b) As for CP and corporate bonds, the Bank will maintain their amounts outstanding at about 2.2 trillion yen and about 3.2 trillion yen, respectively.

-2. Japan's economy is expanding moderately, with a virtuous cycle from income to spending operating.
-Overseas economies have continued to grow at a moderate pace on the whole.
-In this situation, exports have been on an increasing trend.
-On the domestic demand side, business fixed investment has been on a moderate increasing trend with corporate profits improving.
-Private consumption has increased its resilience against the background of steady improvement in the employment and income situation.
-Meanwhile, public investment has been increasing and housing investment has been more or less flat.
-Reflecting these increases in demand both at home and abroad, industrial production has been on an increasing trend, and labor market conditions have continued to tighten steadily.
+2. Japan’s economy has continued its moderate recovery trend.
+Overseas economies have continued to grow at a moderate pace, although emerging economies remain sluggish in part.
+In this situation, exports have picked up.
+On the domestic demand side, business fixed investment has been on a moderate increasing trend as corporate profits have improved.
+Private consumption has been resilient against the background of steady improvement in the employment and income situation.
+Meanwhile, housing investment and public investment have been more or less flat.
+Reflecting these moderate increases in demand both at home and abroad and the progress in inventory adjustments, industrial production has picked up.
 Financial conditions are highly accommodative.
-On the price front, the year-on-year rate of change in the consumer price index (CPI, all items less fresh food) is around 0.5 percent.
+On the price front, the year-on-year rate of change in the consumer price index (CPI, all items less fresh food) has been about 0 percent.
 Inflation expectations have remained in a weakening phase.

-3. With regard to the outlook, Japan's economy is likely to continue its moderate expansion.
-Domestic demand is likely to follow an uptrend, with a virtuous cycle from income to spending being maintained in both the corporate and household sectors, on the back of highly accommodative financial conditions and fiscal spending through the government's large-scale stimulus measures.
-Exports are expected to continue their moderate increasing trend on the back of the improvement in overseas economies.
-The year-on-year rate of change in the CPI is likely to continue on an uptrend and increase toward 2 percent, mainly on the back of an improvement in the output gap and a rise in medium- to long-term inflation expectations.
-[Note 2]
+3. With regard to the outlook, Japan’s economy is likely to turn to a moderate expansion.
+Domestic demand is likely to follow an uptrend, with a virtuous cycle from income to spending being maintained in both the corporate and household sectors, on the back of highly accommodative financial conditions and fiscal spending through the government’s large-scale stimulus measures.
+Exports are expected to follow a moderate increasing trend on the back of an improvement in overseas economies.
+The year-on-year rate of change in the CPI is likely to increase from about 0 percent and become slightly positive, reflecting developments in energy prices.
+Thereafter, it is expected to increase toward 2 percent as the output gap improves and medium- to long-term inflation expectations rise.
+[Note 3]

-4. Risks to the outlook include the following: the U.S. economic policies and their impact on global financial markets; developments in emerging and commodity-exporting economies; negotiations on the United Kingdom's exit from the European Union (EU) and their effects; prospects regarding the European debt problem, including the financial sector; and geopolitical risks.
+4. Risks to the outlook include the following: developments in the U.S. economy and the impact of its monetary policy on global financial markets; developments in emerging and commodity-exporting economies, particularly China; the consequences stemming from the United Kingdom’s vote to leave the European Union (EU) and their effects; prospects regarding the European debt problem, including the financial sector; and geopolitical risks.